So, what’s this blog about?

 1. Batman: The Animated Series has about a zillion retrospectives devoted to it already, and I honestly don’t think I could add anything new.
-The Batman, on the other hand, has the World’s Finest reviews (and they devote themselves to reviewing pretty much every DC cartoon) and that’s about it.
-Fair warning – I will be bringing up B:TAS quite a few times on this blog, but mostly for comparison purposes.
+The Batman has The World’s Finest (who devote themselves to reviewing pretty much every DC cartoon) and that’s about it.
+Fair warning, though – I will be bringing up B:TAS quite a few times on this blog, mostly for comparison purposes.

 2. I used to be reflexively defensive of this show when I was little because – like it or not – it was my childhood Batman.
 Now that I’m older and wiser, even I have to concede that B:TAS is objectively the superior show, but I retain a soft spot for this one, and I think it’s underrated in a variety of aspects.

 2a.
 For the record, I find B:TAS vastly overrated in several aspects and oh God please don’t kill me.
 I have a family to support.

 3. It’s not made by Filmation and it’s not Beware the Batman, what more do ya want?

 So put on your cape and cowl, get that utility belt on nice and tight, and bring some nachos if you’re so inclined. ’cause you know what?